 Always use the jump-start connection in the engine compartment for starting assistance and when charging the battery.
+NOTE Damage to the battery from overvoltage

 When charging using a battery charger without a maximum charging voltage, the battery or the on-board electronics may be damaged.